 • A person of childbearing potential is using a highly effective contraceptive method.

-• Participant has provided written informed consent for participation in this study,
+• Participant has provided written informed consent for participation in this study.

 Key Exclusion Criteria:

-• Is acutely ill or febrile (temperature ≥38.0°C [100.4°F]) 72 hours prior to or at the Screening Visit or Day 1
+• Is acutely ill or febrile (temperature ≥38.0°C [100.4°F]) 72 hours prior to or at the Screening Visit or Day 1.

 • History of a diagnosis or condition that, in the judgment of the Investigator, is clinically unstable or may affect participant safety, assessment of safety endpoints, assessment of immune response, or adherence to study procedures.

-• Has a medical, psychiatric, or occupational condition, including reported history of substance abuse, that may pose additional risk as a result of participation, or that could interfere with safety assessments or interpretation of results according to the Investigator's judgment.
+• Has a medical, psychiatric, or occupational condition, including reported history of substance abuse, which may pose additional risk as a result of participation, or that could interfere with safety assessments or interpretation of results according to the Investigator's judgment.

-• Has a current or previous diagnosis of immunosuppressive condition, to include human immunodeficiency virus, or immune-mediated (autoimmune) disease that requires immunosuppressive therapies (drugs or biologics).
+(drugs or biologics).
 The use of topical corticosteroids or other immunosuppressive agents (for example, topical calcineurin inhibitor) may be eligible for participation at the discretion of the Investigator.

 • History of anaphylaxis, urticaria, or other significant AR requiring medical intervention after receipt of a vaccine or intervention that includes one or more of the same components contained in the study vaccine.

-• Any history of myocarditis or pericarditis.
+• Part A Phase 1 and Part B Phase 2 base period: Any history of myocarditis or pericarditis.

 • Coagulopathy or bleeding disorder considered a contraindication to IM injection or phlebotomy.